scheingraber/oq_model_explorer/README.md

 * matplotlib.

 # Disclaimer
 This project is in no way affiliated with GEM.
-It just uses some Openquake code.
-Don't expect it to be useful yet!
-The code does not run in this state, since a lot of code that can not be published has been removed.
-It still needs to be refactored to a model-visualization-only tool.

 [![Model and MFD Visualization](http://i.imgur.com/udBSejM.png)](https://github.com/ChrisPara/oq_model_explorer)